 Looking after their own equipment can be one of the most challenging changes for some year seven students, particularly if they have not had to provide their own resources and pencil cases during primary school.
-I always encourage year six children to use their own pencil cases to get used to looking after their own belongings.
+We always encourage year six children to use their own pencil cases to get used to looking after their own belongings.

 All students must have pens (black/blue pen, spare pen, green pen), pencil, ruler, rubber and sharpener as basic equipment.
 They will also need a decent sized bag, big enough to carry an A4 folder.
 A ruck sack is a sensible option.
-You may decide to provide your child with additional pieces of equipment such as pencil crayons, post it notes and calculator etc. I would encourage you to take guidance from the teachers before spending too much money on expensive equipment to avoid waste.
-Please await further information regarding PE equipment.
+You may decide to provide your child with additional pieces of equipment such as pencil crayons, post it notes, highlighters, calculator etc.